Celebrate Scout Sunday with Unity, Service, and Faith

 - Incorporate your message into your faith-based organization’s virtual bulletin.

-- Invite members of the community to join or volunteer.
+- Invite community members to join or volunteer.

 - Create opportunities for service to the congregation on Saturday or Sunday.